 Studies have repeatedly shown that the amount of damage a home suffers during a storm is greatly reduced if its exterior shell or envelope remains fully intact.
 This means that the roof, windows and doors remain unbroken and in place.
 When a window does break during a storm, the result is that it allows the extreme winds into the home.
 This wind creates a huge amount of pressure inside the home and often leads to the roof becoming loose or getting totally ripped off due to the extreme pressure difference between the inside and outside of the house.

-By remaining in place and not getting ‘blown out’ or falling out after an impact, hurricane windows ensure that the exterior shell of the home remains intact.
+By remaining in place and not getting ‘blown out’ or falling out after an impact, hurricane rated windows ensure that the exterior shell of the home remains intact.
 In this way, they are one of the best methods for preventing major destruction during a severe storm.
-Even one window getting busted or blown out during a storm is often all it takes to cause extreme damage or even total destruction of the house, and hurricane windows are most definitely the easiest way to prevent this from happening.
+Even one window getting busted or blown out during a storm is often all it takes to cause extreme damage or even total destruction of the house, and hurricane rated windows are most definitely the easiest way to prevent this from happening.

 At Paradise Exteriors, we have years of experience helping homeowners all over South Florida protect their property from the damaging effects of storms.
-Our highly skilled professionals can assist you with choosing the right windows for your needs, and we can offer you a wide range of color and design choices that both look stylish and provide the protection you need.
+Our highly skilled professionals can assist you with choosing the right option for your needs, and we can offer you a wide range of color and design choices that both look stylish and provide the protection you need.
 We understand just how important our home is to you and your family, which is why we always take the time to ensure your windows are properly installed to provide the maximum amount of protection.
-Hurricanes can truly wreak havoc on your home and your life, so it is essential that you do whatever you can to ensure you’re protected.
+Storms can truly wreak havoc on your home and your life, so it is essential that you do whatever you can to ensure you’re protected.